Jon-Audi/Jaxi-Taxi/README.md

 3.  **Follow the prompts.** The script will ask for your password to install software.
 4.  **Reboot** when it's finished.

 That's it!
-The script handles everything from the detailed guide below.
+The script handles everything except the ESP32 setup below.

 ---